This guide walks you through the process of creating load-balanced microservices.

 In the User application directory, under src/main/java/hello

-, add the file UserApplication.java
+, add the UserApplication.java

 package hello;